Fats, oil and grease - food service establishments

-When used cooking fats, oils and grease (FOG) go down the drain, they can cause a lot of problems for your food service business - clogged pipes, reduced plumbing flow, odours or even sewer backups.
+When fats, oils and grease (FOG) go down the drain, they can cause a lot of problems for your food service establishments - clogged pipes, reduced plumbing flow, odours and even sewer backups.
 The results can cost you time, money and customers.

 Wipe FOG from cooking equipment before washing

 Use a paper towel or spatula to wipe down cooking equipment before washing or soaking.

 Excess fats, oils and grease from a dirty dish will eventually make its way down the drain.
 Scraping dishes before washing reduces the amount of FOG in your pipes.

 Recycle used fryer oil

 Store used deep fryer oil (such as canola and sunflower) for recycling.
 Various third-parties will provide containers and pick up deep fryer oil and reuse it for other purposes.

 Don’t use additional agents to pass FOG through a grease interceptor